Bill Killen

-William 'Bill' M. Killen (born November 5, 1938 in Olympia, Washington) was a Democratic member of the Idaho State Representative from 2006-2012.
+William 'Bill' Michael Killen (November 5, 1938 – July 13, 2024) was an American politician and Democratic member of the Idaho State Representative from 2006 to 2012.

 Early life, education and career.

-Killen earned his Bachelor's and Master's degrees in electrical engineering from Stanford University and earned his law degree from University of Idaho College of Law.
-He served on the city council McCall from 1994-1997 and a mayor from 1996–1997.
+Killen earned his bachelor's and master's degrees in electrical engineering from Stanford University and earned his law degree from University of Idaho College of Law.
+He served on the city council McCall from 1994 to 1997 and as mayor from 1996 to 1997.

 Elections

 2010

 Killen was unopposed in the Democratic primary.
 Killen defeated Republican nominee Craig Thomas and Libertarian nominee Mikel Hautzinger with 56.7% of the vote.

 2008

 Killen was unopposed in the Democratic primary.
 Killen defeated Libertarian nominee Mikel Haulzinger with 76.7% of the vote.

 2006

 Killen was unopposed in the Democratic primary.
 Killen defeated incumbent Republican Kathie Garrett(who won in 2004 by 9 votes) and Constitution Party nominee Katherine Frazier.